JetBrains/kotlin-web-site/docs/topics/wasm/wasm-get-started.md

    ![Run the Gradle task](wasm-gradle-task-window.png){width=600}

-   Alternatively, you can also run the following command in the terminal from the `composeApp` directory:
+   Alternatively, you can run the following command in the terminal from the `composeApp` directory:

    ```bash
    ./gradlew wasmJsBrowserRun -t